Akifartun/Embedded-AT-Com/weekly/Week1-report.md

 * Firstly, I downloaded the [Raspberry Pi  Systenıia](https://aspberrypi.com/software/operating-systems/) that I will install into the SD card inside the Raspberry Pi 3B set.
 * After downloading the Raspberry Pi  Systenia, this media needed to be loaded onto the SD card to be ready for installation, and I used the [BalenaEtcher application](https://etcher.balena.io/) to make it ready.
-* SD kartını hazırladığım için bir sonraki adım olan Raspberry Pi 3B için gerekli bağlantıların yapılmasına başladım.
-Bu bağlantılar;
+* Since I prepared the SD card, I started to make the necessary connections for the next step, Raspberry Pi 3B.
+These connections;
-	* Raspberry Pi' a ekran üzerinden erişilmesi için monitörün HDMI kablosu bağlantısı,
+	* HDMI cable connection for the monitor to access the Raspberry Pi via the display,
 	* Mouse bağlantısı,
 	* Klavye bağlantısı,
 	* İlk kurulumda gerekli internet için LAN kablosu bağlantısıdır.